Blue Lake / Warwar: History

 Conflicting dates have been estimated for the last eruption of the volcano: of 4,300 years ago, of 28,000 years ago, and a little before 6,000 years ago.
 If the youngest date is correct, this could be the most recent volcanic eruption on the Australian mainland.

 The Boandik (or Bungandidj) people occupied the area before the colonisation of South Australia.

 Description

-Blue Lake / Warwar is one of four lakes in the extinct volcano complex.
+Blue Lake / Warwar (also Waawar) is one of four lakes in the Dormant volcano complex.
 Sites of cultural significance to the Boandik people were assigned dual names by the City of Mount Gambier in February 2022, and the renaming included the four lakes in the Bungandidj language.
 These are as follows: